-The VA Hepatitis C Resource Center Program has created a set of recommendations for clinicians: Management and Treatment of Patients with Cirrhosis and Portal Hypertension, which should be consulted for more detail.
+The American Association for the Study of Liver Diseases recommendations on management and treatment of patients with cirrhosis and portal hypertension should be consulted for more detail.
 Patients with cirrhosis should not drink any alcohol, and should be encouraged to remain active, eat a healthy diet, and not smoke cigarettes.
 These actions may delay or prevent the need for liver transplantation, improve the chance of survival until a liver becomes available, and enhance the chances of many years of healthy life after transplantation.

 - Abstinence from all illegal drugs including marijuana.
 Prescription drugs with abuse potential, like opiates or benzodiazepines, should also be limited in patients being considered for transplant.